1160 Steelwood Road | Columbus, Ohio 43210

 As impressive as all of the features are, the exhibition of Ohio State's storied wrestling tradition within the room proves to be the venue's most inspiring characteristic.
 Present on all four walls of the facility are displays of past Buckeye team and individual accomplishments, including a picture of each wrestling squad in the modern history of the program.
 Posted on the south wall are framed photographs of every Ohio State All-American and All-Big Ten honoree, while 12 Block "O" boards displayed on the west and north faces of the room read the names of every former Buckeye captain, Big Ten champion and national champion.

-The most eye-catching feature of the room also honors the seven former Buckeye national champions with life-size likenesses of each wrestler adorning the northeast portion of the facility.
+The most eye-catching feature of the room also honors the Buckeye national champions with life-size likenesses of each wrestler adorning the northeast portion of the facility.
 The replicas stand approximately 6 feet in stature and display each wrestler in an action or stance shot during each of their championship seasons.